 As a salesperson, nothing is more frustrating than an interested prospect moving slowly through your sales pipeline.
-In some cases, buyers legitimately have other priorities, but in many cases, they simply have no immediate need to move forward, despite finding value in your solution.
+In some cases, buyers legitimately have other priorities, but in many cases, they simply have no immediate need to move forward, despite seeing the value proposition in your solution.

 So how do you create urgency in sales?
-Below, we break down a few essential strategies salespeople can use to create urgency within sales.
+Below, we break down 5 essential strategies salespeople can use for creating urgency in sales.

 Pain is the single best way to create urgency in sales.
 The more pain a prospect feels, the more likely they are to move forward.

 Creating urgency in sales examples: let’s say you want to go on a vacation around the world.
 It’s always been your life dream, yet you’ve been putting it off for years.

 Now let’s say you’ve been gifted airplane tickets and are actually about to start your dream adventure.
 But at the last second, an aggressive squirrel nabs the tickets out of your hands and scurries up a tree.
 Due to local laws, you are not allowed to fight the squirrel, and you must accept your tickets are gone forever.

 In both cases, the result is the same – you aren’t going on your dream vacation.

 But the latter hurts a lot more, thanks to something called prospect theory – losing a dollar hurts more than gaining a dollar feels good.